PDA

 • Interest-led learning leverages ADHD hyperfocus while reducing PDA resistance.
 Build the task around what they care about.

 • Surprise acknowledgement rather than contingent rewards.
-Reward charts register as demands for PDA profiles.
 Unexpected positive recognition ("I noticed you got dressed without being asked today, that was cool") avoids the demand while still reinforcing.

 When autism, ADHD, and PDA all coexist

 Research on the triple presentation is essentially absent.
-No published study has systematically examined children confirmed to have all three as a distinct cohort.
 But approximately 50-70% of autistic children also meet criteria for ADHD, and research suggests roughly 20% of autistic individuals show PDA traits in childhood.
-If those rates are even roughly correct, a meaningful proportion of autistic children will have both ADHD and significant demand avoidance.
+A meaningful proportion of autistic children will have both ADHD and significant demand avoidance.

-NICE guideline CG128 (autism diagnosis) is the only NICE guideline that mentions demand avoidance, listing "unusually negative response to the requests of others" as a feature suggesting possible autism.
+NICE guideline CG128 (autism diagnosis) is the only NICE guideline that mentions demand avoidance.
 NICE guideline NG87 (ADHD) does not mention PDA at all.

-For parents living with the triple presentation: you're not imagining that standard advice doesn't work, and you're not doing it wrong.
-The evidence base simply hasn't caught up with the complexity of your child's profile yet.
+For parents living with the triple presentation: standard advice doesn't work, and you're not doing it wrong.
+The evidence base hasn't caught up with the complexity of your child's profile yet.